cjdbarlow/Part-One/bias,_types_of_error,_and_confounding.md

 ####By Analysis
 * **Standardisation**
-  Adjust for differences by transforming data
+  Adjust for differences by transforming data.
 * **Stratification**
-  Analyse the data in subgroups for each potential confounding factor
+  Analyse the data in subgroups for each potential confounding factor.

 ---

 ##References